case/rdap-cctld-ts/README.md

 ## Todo

+- [ ] Figure out how to run `server.ts` on val.town
-- [ ] Nightly data updates
+- [ ] Nightly data updates - GH Actions
+- [ ] An HTTP + web interface
 - [ ] A unified, generated `tlds.json` file that includes all the data we need, for an eventual web interface
-- [ ] An HTTP + web interface
-- [ ] Add the ccTLD RDAP servers from [`overrides.py`](https://github.com/meeb/whoisit/blob/main/whoisit/overrides.py)
 - [ ] Lightweight "monitoring" checks for the ccTLD RDAP servers, which don't have the same SLAs as the generics

 ## Done

+2025-11-12:
+- [x] Refactor to be "an API" with simple CLI & web clients
+- [x] Use Cliffy for terminal tables output
+- [x] Update the CLI analysis output a bit
+- [x] Added the unlisted ccTLD RDAP servers

 2025-11-11:
 - [x] Project creation